Introduction

 “The elephant represents the Indian and African cultures, the two dragons represents ancient Chinese culture, the phoenix represents Persian culture, the water work represents ancient Greek culture, and the turban represents Islamic culture signifying the multicultural mentality of the intellectual al-Jazari. “

-The quote certainly is not by al-Jazari, but whoever wrote it explained the wealth of the clock.
+The quote certainly is not by al-Jazari, but whoever wrote it explained the clock’s wealth.
 Nonetheless, it made me think.
 I am afraid that the whole concept of multiculturalism is completely foreign to the 12th century and al-Jazari.
 What is a possible explanation for the elephant?

 The Middle Ages and strange elephants

-The trade routes in the middle ages were spread over Europe, the Middle East, India, China, and Africa.
+The trade routes in the Middle Ages were spread over Europe, the Middle East, India, China, and Africa.
 On the east coast of Africa, they traded ivory, gold, ebony, and slaves.
-China exported silk and porcelain, India spices and drugs.
-Rumors about elephants, giraffes, and other exotic animals reached Europe but the artists who drew the manuscripts had never seen an actual elephant.
+China exported silk and porcelain, and India exported spices and drugs.
+Rumors about elephants, giraffes, and other exotic animals reached Europe, but the artists who drew the manuscripts had never seen an actual elephant.
 They drew them based on their imagination.
 There is an entire site dedicated to the weird drawings of elephants.
 I give just two examples:

-The original manuscript by al-Jazari was unfortunately lost, but the manuscript from Topkapi is from 1206, I wrote about it here.
+The original manuscript by al-Jazari was unfortunately lost, but the Topkapi manuscript dates to 1206; I wrote about it here.
 This is the year al-Jazari died, so it is probably a copy of the original.
-You can see that the elephant looks like an Asian elephant and the mahout and the canopy are located correctly.
+You can see that the elephant looks like an Asian elephant, and the mahout and the canopy are located correctly.
 Al-Jazari’s familiarity with elephants is not necessarily surprising, although I couldn’t find any evidence for elephants in Diyarbakir.
 Arab rulers had menageries or collections of exotic animals.
-In addition to the curiosity and pleasure they provided, they demonstrated the ruler’s wealth and power as well as the impact of the sovereign from India to Africa.
+In addition to the curiosity and pleasure they provided, they demonstrated the ruler’s wealth and power, as well as the sovereign’s influence from India to Africa.
 Offerings of rare animals were part of the diplomatic process and sometimes part of the tax system.
-Until the 13th century, the agreement between the Nubian Kingdom and the Muslim rulers of Egypt demanded that the Nubian people provide Egypt with three hundred and sixty slaves annually, in addition to providing some wildlife.
-It This was the primary source for giraffes in the Sultan of Cairo’s menagerie.
+Until the 13th century, the agreement between the Nubian Kingdom and the Muslim rulers of Egypt required the Nubians to provide Egypt with 360 slaves annually, in addition to some wildlife.
+This was the primary source for giraffes in the Sultan of Cairo’s menagerie.

 The use of animals as a diplomatic gesture is well documented.
-For example, Baybars, the Mameluke Sultan of Egypt and Syria in the 13th century gave elephants, giraffes, and zebras to the king of Spain, Emperor of Byzantium and the Mongol Khan.
-In the 10th century, Cordoba sent a giraffe to Tunisia and a story I particularly like about the elephant, Abul-Abbas.
-Harun al-Rashid, the Abbasid caliph in Baghdad, sent an Asian elephant to Aachen, Germany to the Carolingian emperor Charlemagne.
+For example, Baybars, the Mameluke Sultan of Egypt and Syria in the 13th century, gave elephants, giraffes, and zebras to the king of Spain, the Emperor of Byzantium, and the Mongol Khan.
+In the 10th century, Cordoba sent a giraffe to Tunisia.
+There is a story I particularly like about the elephant Abul-Abbas.
+Harun al-Rashid, the Abbasid caliph in Baghdad, sent an Asian elephant to Aachen, Germany, to the Carolingian emperor Charlemagne.
 It happened in the 9th century, and surprisingly enough, there’s a Jewish angle to this story.
 The elephant was brought by Yitzhak the Jew.
-There is a historical novel “The travels of Isaac the Jew and Abu Alabas the elephant”(in Hebrew).
-It is interesting to note that other presents including an elaborate water clock made of brass, described in the Royal Frankish Annals were sent with the elephant.
+There is a historical novel, “The Travels of Isaac the Jew and Abu Alabas the elephant”(in Hebrew).
+It is interesting to note that an elaborate brass water clock described in the Royal Frankish Annals was sent with the elephant.
 The water clock marked the 12 hours with balls of brass falling on a plate every hour, and also had twelve horsemen who appeared in turn at each hour.
 Perhaps al-Jazari knew the story as part of his extensive knowledge of water clocks?

 The Elephant Clock and the Circus

 The diplomatic delegations and the royal gifts indicate that the elephant was a symbol of power and wisdom, but in the context of the elephant clock, I think more about the circus and exotic acts.
-The elephant is made of copper and is just a stage for the show, but the swinging dragons, the Mahout with his fearsome tools, the Falcons and the spinning bird form a great circus number.
+The elephant is made of copper and is just a stage prop, but the swinging dragons, the Mahout with his fearsome tools, the Falcons, and the spinning bird form a great circus number.
 An exciting circus act has, in my opinion, four components, not in binding order, not always all of them, and certainly not of the same significance or importance:

-Secondly, great skills: Léotard practiced his acrobatic stunts over his parents’ pool before he revealed them in 1859 in Cirque Napoleon in Paris.
-Then he appeared in London before an audience that went crazy because of his aerial flips between five trapezes with only a pile of mattresses to protect him.
-The elephant clock also demonstrates such high proficiency and skills both to the innocent and to the skilled observer, considering the control of the timing using the sinking float, the complex movement of the three characters(the mahout, the scribe, and the man in the balcony), and the virtuoso swing of the dragons.
-All are innovative engineering tricks demonstrating al-Jazari’s skills in water clocks and automatons.
+Secondly, great skills: Léotard practiced his acrobatic stunts in his parents’ pool before revealing them in 1859 at the Cirque Napoleon in Paris.
+Then he appeared in London before an audience that went crazy over his aerial flips between five trapezes, with only a pile of mattresses to protect him.
+The elephant clock also demonstrates such high proficiency and skills, both to the innocent and to the skilled observer, considering the control of the timing using the sinking float, the complex movement of the three characters(the mahout, the scribe, and the man in the balcony), and the virtuoso swing of the dragons.
+All are innovative engineering tricks that demonstrate al-Jazari’s skills in water clocks and automata.

-Regarding the sense of danger, the crowd in the circus was afraid for Léotard’s life and this element intensified the experience; however, automatons by definition lack this aspect.
+Regarding the sense of danger, the crowd at the circus was afraid for Léotard’s life, which intensified the experience; however, automata, by definition, lack this aspect.

 Last but not least, the awe-inspiring image.
-Léotard, like all circus performers, could be dressed in a sports suit, but as you can see in the picture he’s wearing theatrical shorts, bracelets emphasize his wrists, and the collar of his shirt reminds us of a royal necklace.
-All this help to imprint his image in our mind.
-The picture that al-Jazari created is a lot more than the sum of its components and is intriguing audiences till this very day.
+Léotard, like all circus performers, could be dressed in a sports suit, but as you can see in the picture, he’s wearing theatrical shorts, bracelets accentuate his wrists, and the collar of his shirt evokes a royal necklace.
+All this helps to imprint his image in our minds.
+The picture that al-Jazari created is much more than the sum of its parts and continues to intrigue audiences to this day.